 - Prepare lunches for the next day for anyone who won’t be home for lunch.

 - Spend screen-free quality time with your family.
 Artificial light from screens such as phones, computers and TVs is known to suppress melatonin production, causing us to have a harder time falling asleep.
+(If you use devices after the kids go to bed, make sure you use some blue-light blocking glasses!)

 - Set out kids’ clothes for the next day.
 If you have any fashionistas in your house, this will help keep arguments at bay in the morning!